5 nights starting from

 Rennes-le- Chateau, setting for Dan Brown’s “Da Vinci Code” and Kate Mosse’s “Sepulchre”

-Day 1: Fly from London Gatwick to Toulouse and transfer to Carcassonne by coach.
+Day 1: Fly from London Heathrow to Toulouse.

 Day 2: Full day Carcassonne - La Cite Citadel, evening lecture and dinner with wine.